 Fix 2 – Update your tablet driver

 A variety of device glitches comes down to the driver issue.
-So if your XP-Pen tablet or pen isn’t working, there may be something wrong with your tablet driver and you should update it to fix the problem.
-There are mainly two ways you can do this: manually or automatically.
+If your XP-Pen tablet or pen isn’t working, there is possibly something wrong with your tablet driver and you should update it to fix the problem.
+To update the driver, here are two options for you: manually or automatically.

 Option 1 – Download and install the driver manually